simomatte/sonobus-docker-aooserver/README.md

 This repository will simply automate Docker container builds with Github actions and publish on _ghcr.io_.

-The aooserver files are automatically fetched from essej/sonobus repo when building.
+The aooserver files to be compiled are automatically fetched from essej/sonobus repo when building images.

 Using *debian:stable* for the builder container and *debian:stable-slim* images for the service container.